Whitewashed house in Sparin

 Statue of Beethoven in Bonn, Germany

-Concerts for Artsy Sightseeing in Germany
+Concerts in Germany

 Go out of your way to attend concerts when you’re in Germany.
 Choose a major concert venue such as the Elbphilharmonie in Hamburg, a chamber concert, or even a folk performance.